springernature/frontend-playbook/security/secure-markup.md

 The autofill behaviour of browsers is controlled by the [`autocomplete` attribute](https://www.w3.org/TR/html5/sec-forms.html#autofilling-form-controls-the-autocomplete-attribute), for which there are a large number of potential values.

-While there are security concerns about autofill & <abbr title="Personally Identifiable Information">PII</abbr>,
+While there are security concerns about autofill & Personally Identifiable Information (PII),

 > ...in-browser password management is generally seen as a net gain for security.
 Since users do not have to remember passwords that the browser stores for them, they are able to choose stronger passwords than they would otherwise.
 > For this reason, many modern browsers do not support autocomplete="off" for login fields